OpenSourceRisk/Engine/Examples/Example_33/Readme.txt

    Market data for basis swaps retrieved from Thomson Reuters as of 2016-02-05.
    The quotes for LIBOR-FedFunds basis swap are saved as two alternative notations.

-   To avoid a conflict in the quotes, quotes for the US Dollar Prime Rate vs 3 Month LIBOR Basis Swap, used for bootstrapping of the USD-Prime index, are denoted as:
+   To avoid a conflict in the quotes, an optional identifier as a penultimate token is introduced.
+   For the US Dollar Prime Rate vs 3 Month LIBOR Basis Swap quotes, used for bootstrapping of the USD-Prime index, is used the notation:
-           BASIS_SWAP/BASIS_SPREAD/USD-LIBOR-3M/USD-PRIME/USD/maturity,
+           BASIS_SWAP/BASIS_SPREAD/3M/1D/USD/LIBOR_PRIME/maturity,

    to distinguish from the quotes for the US Dollar 3 Month LIBOR vs Fed Funds Basis Swap, for which a new notation is used:
-           BASIS_SWAP/BASIS_SPREAD/USD-LIBOR-3M/USD-FEDFUNDS/USD/maturity.
+           BASIS_SWAP/BASIS_SPREAD/3M/1D/USD/LIBOR_FEDFUNDS/maturity.
    The former notation:
            BASIS_SWAP/BASIS_SPREAD/3M/1D/USD/maturity,
    is still valid and to show this, it is used, too.